the-mcmaster/simp_linalg/README.md

 ## Operator Overloads

+Multiplication and addition of vectors and matrices require that their sizes relative to each other are *compatible*.

 ### Multiplication

 - Vectors and Matrices can be multiplied by a scalar. __*Note: the scalar must be on the right side*__